Introduction

 -

 Crystal Structure: The arrangement of atoms in a material's crystal lattice can affect its brittleness.
-For example, body-centered cubic (BCC) metals like tungsten can become brittle at low temperatures, while face-centered cubic (FCC) metals like aluminum remain ductile.
+To give you an idea, body-centered cubic (BCC) metals like tungsten can become brittle at low temperatures, while face-centered cubic (FCC) metals like aluminum remain ductile.

 -

-Temperature Effects: Temperature plays a crucial role.
+Temperature Effects: Temperature is key here.
 Some metals that are ductile at room temperature can become brittle when cooled, a phenomenon known as the ductile-to-brittle transition.
 This is why certain metals used in cryogenic applications must be carefully selected.

 -

 Impurities and Alloying: The presence of impurities or certain alloying elements can also make metals more brittle.
-For instance, adding carbon to iron creates steel, which can be made brittle depending on its composition and heat treatment.
+To give you an idea, adding carbon to iron creates steel, which can be made brittle depending on its composition and heat treatment.

 Real Examples